 Coordinating and occasionally executing prototype and production sample builds, ensuring the product is fabricated and assembled based on the intended functionality of the design.

-Maintaining awareness of technological advances in areas of interest and regularly advises management team.
+Maintaining awareness of technological advances in areas of interest and regularly advising management team.

 Contributing to the technical advancement of the group.
 Supporting and may lead the identification of improvements to existing services or the addition of a new service to SIMPeds Engineering Core.